-SEC.
+Sec.
 3.04 CONTRACT TYPE

-This contract is a Professional Service contract.
+This contract will be a firm fixed price contract.

-SEC.
+Sec.
 3.05 PROPOSED PAYMENT PROCEDURES

 The state will make payments based on a negotiated payment schedule.
 Each billing must consist of an invoice and progress report.
 No payment will be made until the progress report and invoice has been approved by the project director.
-The State will pay contractor on a monthly basis for all approved work.